Garry Moore: Early life and radio career

 Moore was born on January 31, 1915, in Baltimore, Maryland, the son of Mason P. Morfit and Mary L. (née Harris) Morfit.
 He attended The Baltimore City College (an all-boys, selective / specialized "magnet" public high school).
-Morfit/Moore's alma mater has a notable reputation (still does in the 2020s) and is the third oldest public secondary school in America, founded 1839).
-During his City College years he was very active in theater and drama/comedy/musical programs and was often written about in the school's publications.
-But he dropped out before graduation to pursue a career in the relatively new radio medium.
+During his City College years he was very active in theater and drama/comedy/musical programs and was often written about in the school's publications, but he dropped out before graduation to pursue a career in the relatively new radio medium.

 Decades later in 1971 he returned to his hometown for a nostalgic tour and interviews in the other local daily paper 'The Sun' for a Sunday magazine photo-spread and the City College student newspaper 'The Collegian'.

 Beginning in 1937, Morfit worked for the Baltimore radio station WBAL, owned by the Hearst Corporation and affiliated with NBC's Red Network, as an announcer, writer and actor/comedian.
 He moved on to the network within a few years, becoming an announcer on the Red Network's Chicago-based program Club Matinee.
 The show's host, Ransom Sherman, held a contest to find a more easily pronounceable name for the young Baltimore announcer.
 "Garry Moore" was the winning entry, which was submitted by a woman from Pittsburgh who received a prize from the show of $100.
 So "T. Garrison Morfit" was known forever after as "Garry Moore".

 It was on the Club Matinee program where he first met his long-time friend and broadcasting partner Durward Kirby.

 Moore headed Talent, Ltd., another variety program on Sunday afternoons in 1941.
 In the following years, Moore became more popular and appeared on numerous network radio shows.

 For four years during the war-time and post-war era years 1943 to 1947, Jimmy Durante and Moore had a joint variety/comedy show The Durante-Moore Show with Moore as the "straight man" in a comedy act and Durante shelling out the jokes and one-liner jabs.
 Impressed with his ability to interact with audiences, the Columbia Broadcasting System (CBS) offered him his own TV show.
 In 1949, the one-hour daytime variety show The Garry Moore Show began airing on CBS.
 Moore briefly returned on-air to radio two decades later as host of NBC's Monitor the long-running daily news / features program on NBC Radio News network in 1969.